 Northwestern currently does not require a booster dose to be compliant with the COVID-19 vaccination requirement.
-More than 95% of the Northwestern community has reported receiving at least one booster shot, and we strongly recommend boosters for those who medically are able to obtain them.
-While boosters don’t necessarily prevent individuals from contracting COVID-19 or transmitting it to others, they are important individual tools for minimizing severe illness.
+As of June 2022, more than 95% of the Northwestern community had reported receiving at least one booster shot, and we strongly recommend boosters for those who medically are able to obtain them.
+They are important individual tools for minimizing severe illness.

-If future boosters provide different benefits than we know today, Northwestern may reinstate its booster requirement.
-Students, faculty and staff are still encouraged to report additional booster shots as they receive them using Northwestern’s COVID-19 Vaccination Form.
+If conditions dictate a stronger response, Northwestern may reinstate its booster requirement.
+Students are still encouraged to report additional booster shots as they receive them using Northwestern’s COVID-19 Vaccination Form.

 COVID-19 Booster Eligibility

-Boosters are available to individuals who received a Johnson & Johnson vaccine or a Pfizer or Moderna series of COVID-19 vaccines.
-The Centers for Disease Control and Prevention recommend boosters at least five months after completion of a Moderna or Pfizer vaccination, and at least two months after a Johnson & Johnson vaccination.
+Boosters are available to individuals who received a Johnson & Johnson vaccine or a Pfizer, Moderna or Novavax series of COVID-19 vaccines.
+The Centers for Disease Control and Prevention recommend boosters at least two months after a second primary series dose or last booster.

 COVID-19 Booster Availability